 This is not helped by the ebook being available only on the UK iTunes Store.

 Complete Monster: Jenner is a nasty, murderous piece of work.
 In contrast to his noble brethren amongst the rats of NIMH, Jenner desires nothing but power.
 When The Hero Mrs. Brisby comes to the rats for help moving her family and house to be safe from a farmer's plow, Jenner sabotages the moving so the wise and kind leader of the rats, Nicodemus is crushed to death.
 When he sees Nicodemus bequeathed a special stone to Mrs. Brisby, Jenner attempts to murder her for it.
 What makes it even worse is Jenner, like all the rats, owes his very life to Mrs. Brisby's deceased husband and the father of her kids and displays zero remorse or gratitude to Jonathan's memory.
-After his henchman Sullivan finally has enough with Jenner's lunacy, Jenner slashes his throat and attempts to kill his rival Justin, declaring his only philosophy in life: take what you can when you can.
+After his henchman Sullivan finally has enough with Jenner's lunacy, Jenner slashes his throat and attempts to kill his rival Justin, declaring his only philosophy in life: "Take what you can when you can."

 A mild case, but at some point Mr. Ages asks Justin to take Mrs. Brisby to the library (where she can wait before meeting Nicodemus).
 Yet it's later revealed that she only has very basic reading skills, and thus would probably not be able to enjoy the reading of a book.
+In the original novel, when Mrs. Frisby is taken to the library, she meets a younger rat, and the two have a conversation before she gets called to see Nicodemus.

-Don Bluth once said in an interview that if he came back for a sequel he would make Timmy the villain and Martin the hero out to stop him.
+Hilarious in Hindsight: Don Bluth once said in an interview that if he came back for a sequel he would make Timmy the villain and Martin the hero out to stop him.
 When the sequel came out, the exact opposite happened.

 Magnificent Bastard: Jenner is regarded as one of the most successful villains in film history.
 Since he makes the falling of Mrs. Brisby's house and Nicodemus' death look like an accident, no one suspects his cruel deed... until Justin finds out about his plans from Sullivan.
 Had he counted on that as well as Mrs. Brisby warning the other rats about NIMH coming to exterminate them, he would've gotten away with it.